 One of the desired outcomes of the Community Strategy is to improve inclusion for all members of our community, including people with disability.
-Improving inclusion enhances wellbeing and enables full participation.
-It also helps people feel valued and respected and to enjoy better connections to people, places and spaces.
-The All Abilities Action Plan outlines detailed actions to be undertaken by Council to improve inclusion for people with disability.
+Creating access and inclusion for all is integral to enhance wellbeing, to enable people to fully participate and be more active, to feel valued and respected in their communities, and to enjoy better connections to people, places and spaces.
+The All Abilities Action Plan outlines detailed actions to be undertaken by Council to improve inclusion for people with disability, to enhance connection, a sense of belonging and create opportunities for all.
 The action plan contributes to achieving many of the priorities outlined in the Community Strategy.